jonmgomez/pong/README.md

 # pong

-A simple recreation of classic pong using a made-from-scratch 2D game engine.
+A simple recreation of classic pong using a made-from-scratch 2D game engine for Windows.
 \
 \
 &nbsp;